Rorima/html_css/notes.md

 There are other uses of meta tags too that allow us to control the viewport which is the visible area of a web page when you switch devices such as if you're viewing a page in a mobile device or a tablet, a laptop and so on.

-The meta tag is self closing.
+The meta tag is self-closing.
 All the things you're going to add to it are attributes.
 You can have several meta tags in one file.

 ##### Charset
 This will let the web browser know what character set we're using.
 There are many, such as ASCII, ASNII, UTF-8 and so on.
-The one you might want to set this to unicode, which is UTF-8.
+You'll always want to set this to unicode, which is UTF-8.
 It has almost all characters you might want to display in your web page.
+But you can search and leanr more about each charset.

 ```
 <!DOCTYPE html>